 PREHEARING ORDERS: In Prehearing Order No. 1 (Council Order No. 740; April 3, 2000), the Council addressed certain procedural issues, including intervention, hearing guidelines, issue identification, schedule, and scope of the adjudication.
 The Council ruled that the adjudicative hearing would be "limited to the proposed amendments to the Site Certification Agreement, including direct and indirect impacts of the amendments, and any other matters that the Council may be legally required to consider."
 The Council entered Prehearing Conference Order No. 2 (Council Order No. 741; April 24, 2000) addressing certain procedural matters, including discovery and the hearing schedule.
 The Council entered Prehearing Conference Order No. 3 (Council Order No. 742; May 9, 2000) granting in part Chehalis Power's motion to exclude certain issues from consideration during the adjudicative hearing and establishing the issues to be heard during the adjudication.
-The Council entered Prehearing Conference Order No. 4 (Council Order No. 745; May 26, 2000), accepting Stipulation No. 1 Between Chehalis Power and Critical Issues Council1 and the settlement agreement Between WDFW and Chehalis Power Regarding Natural Resources Impacts2.
+The Council entered Prehearing Conference Order No. 4 (Council Order No. 745; May 26, 2000), accepting Stipulation No. 1 Between Chehalis Power and Critical Issues Council1 and the Settlement Agreement Between the Washington Department of Fish and Wildlife and Chehalis Power Regarding Natural Resources Impacts2.
 These stipulations were accepted subject to the condition that the Council is not foreclosed from imposing more stringent requirements.
 The Council also determined that it would not assert jurisdiction over the pretreatment discharge permit for the CGF.

 ADJUDICATIVE HEARING: EFSEC conducted an adjudicative hearing from May 24 through 26 and on May 30, 2000 in Olympia, Washington.
 At the outset of this hearing, the parties agreed that the issues contained in Consolidated Issues List No. 1 comprised all the issues to be resolved during the hearing.
-Early in the proceedings, the Council accepted a second settlement agreement among Ecology, WDFW, and Chehalis Power3, again subject to the condition that the Council is not foreclosed from imposing more stringent standards.
+Early in the proceedings, the Council accepted a second Settlement Agreement Among Washington Department of Ecology, Washington Department of Fish and Wildlife, and Chehalis Power3, again subject to the condition that the Council is not foreclosed from imposing more stringent standards.
 The Council also denied the Department of Community, Trade and Economic Development's dispositive motion to dismiss Chehalis Power's proposed amendment to delete Attachment 7 from the SCA.
 On May 26, 2000, Chehalis Power and the Critical Issues Council submitted Stipulation No. 2 to the Council4.
-The Council accepts the stipulation in this order.
+The Council accepts the stipulation in this Order.
 The parties presented testimony and exhibits through 17 witnesses.
 In addition, a number of individuals submitted written comments or testified at the public hearing held in Chehalis, Washington on May 24, 2000.
 The public hearing was held for the purpose of accepting public comments on the requested amendments.
-A public hearing on the proposed amended draft PSD air permit was held on June 19, 2000, at the Council's meeting room in Olympia, Washington.
+A public hearing on the proposed amended draft PSD air emissions permit was held on June 19, 2000, at the Council's meeting room in Olympia, Washington.